plsuwu/plsuwu/src/docs/writeups/devvortex.md

 ```

-Choosing option `V` opens the log in the `apport-cli` viewer, which seems to just be Vim or something (this is Ubuntu/GNOME-specific and I don't really know what Apport is - I use Arch btw).
-We can invoke a `root` shell with `!bash` and then `cat` out the second flag at `/root/root.txt`:
+Choosing option `V` opens the log in the `apport-cli` report viewer, which seems to almost just be a partially-modified Vim or Vi or something like that.
+We can invoke a `root` shell with `!bash` and then `cat` out the
+second flag at `/root/root.txt`:

 ```bash
 == CrashDB =================================